nicklockwood/HRCoder/README.md

 Note that this object need not actually be loaded from a Plist - you can create such an object quite easily using JSON or another compatible serialisation format.

+    + (id)unarchiveObjectWithData:(NSData *)data;
+    - (id)unarchiveObjectWithData:(NSData *)data;

+Loads a serialised plist from an NSData object and returns an unarchived object tree by calling `unarchiveObjectWithPlist:` on the root object in the file.
+Supports text, xml or binary-formatted data.
+Data is deserialised using the `NSPropertyListMutableContainersAndLeaves` option to ensure that mutability of objects is preserved when serialising.
+There is a small performance overhead to this, so if you'd prefer immutable objects, load the plist yourself directly using the `NSPropertyListSerialization` class.

     + (id)unarchiveObjectWithFile:(NSString *)path;
     - (id)unarchiveObjectWithFile:(NSString *)path;

-Loads a file in Plist format and returns an unarchived object tree by calling `unarchiveObjectWithPlist:` on the root object in the file.
-Supports text, xml or binary-formatted Plist files.
-Files are loaded using the `NSPropertyListMutableContainersAndLeaves` option to ensure that mutability of objects is preserved when serialising.
-There is a small performance overhead to this, so if you'd prefer immutable objects, load the plist yourself directly using the `NSPropertyListSerialization` class.
+Loads a data file in Plist format and returns an unarchived object tree by calling `unarchiveObjectWithData:`.

     + (id)archivedPlistWithRootObject:(id)object;
     - (id)archivedPlistWithRootObject:(id)object;

 Encodes the passed object as a hierarchy of Plist-compatible objects, and returns it.
 The resultant object will typically be one of NSDictionary, NSArray, NSString, NSData, NSDate or NSNumber.
 This object is then safe to pass to NSPropertyListSerialisation for conversion to raw data or saving to a file (either a Plist or JSON, etc).

+    + (NSData *)archivedDataWithRootObject:(id)rootObject;
+    - (NSData *)archivedDataWithRootObject:(id)rootObject;

+Encodes the passed object by calling `archivedPlistWithRootObject:` and then serialises it to data using the XML property list format.

     + (BOOL)archiveRootObject:(id)rootObject toFile:(NSString *)path;
     - (BOOL)archiveRootObject:(id)rootObject toFile:(NSString *)path;

-Encodes the passed object by calling `archivedPlistWithRootObject:` and then saves it as a binary property list at the file path specified.
+Encodes the passed object by calling `archivedDataWithRootObject:` and then saves it to the file path specified.
 The file is saved atomically to prevent data corruption.

 Plist structure